The best flash drives in 2023

 • Powered by an internal battery, which could be a longevity issue

-The Aegis Secure Key 3NX is all about security, which should be obvious from the moment you lay eyes on it.
+The Aegis Secure Key 3NX is all about security, which should be obvious from the you lay eyes on it.
 It includes a built-in keypad and military-grade hardware-based 256-bit AES XTS encryption for all your files.
 There’s even a level of hardened epoxy on the inside to prevent physical tampering.
 Of course, you’ll pay a premium for this level of security, but the moment you add anything to this drive, it’s locked down tight.

 The 3NX is available in seven different capacities ranging from just 2GB all the way to 128GB.
-It has -resistant rubberized buttons to avoid frequently used buttons giving away your password.
+It has wear-resistant rubberized buttons to avoid frequently used buttons giving away your password.
 In addition, it is built to withstand rugged use and has a dust and water resistance rating of IP68, so not only is it secure from tampering by individuals, but also the elements.

 Best 1TB Flash Drive: PNY Pro Elite